Home / Fish and Seafood Recipes / The Best Super Easy Thyme & Lemon Broiled Cod Recipe

 step four

 Broil.
-Coat the top of each fillet with the sauce.
+Coat the top of each piece of cod fish with the sauce.
+The best way is to use a small silicone spatula.
 It will seem like a lot but use all the lemon sauce.
 Cut the other lemon in half and place the two halves on the pan too.
-Place cod under the broiler and cook until the top is golden and the fish fillets flake easily and are cooked through, about 4-6 minutes (depending on the thickness).
+Place cod under the broiler and cook until the top is golden and the fish fillets flake easily and are cooked through, about 4-6 minutes (depending on the thickness of your fillets).

 Four pieces of cod coated with the lemon sauce sitting on a baking sheet covered with aluminum foil.